Red Hat Subscription Management (RHSM) provides customer-driven functionality and allows for focus on future technologies.

 Attach a Subscription through Customer Portal

-Once registered, systems can be managed through the Customer Portal to receive bug fixes and updates.
+Once registered, systems can be managed through the following steps:

 - Under Manage, click Systems.